Negotiating a new agreement

 In terms of the law, 'negotiating' means that employees, employee representatives and the employer discuss things together to agree on:

 - how informing and consulting will happen

 Electing employee representatives

-- cannot appoint employee representatives themselves
+- appoint employee representatives themselves

-How employee representatives are chosen
+How to choose employee representatives

 All employees must be represented effectively.
 For example, the employer must make sure:

 - representatives represent all employees and cover all parts of the organisation